-Charlyn Asher is the President of Colt Paper and Antoine Fulfillment, divisions of Asher Industries Inc. This extraordinary woman is the epitome of perseverance, dedication, and commitment for managing to attain her twenty-three year history of achievements throughout her life.
+Charlyn Asher is the President of Colt Paper and Antoine Fulfillment, divisions of Asher Industries Inc. This extraordinary woman is the epitome of perseverance, dedication, and commitment for managing to attain her twenty-five year history of achievements throughout her life.
 Not only did Charlyn distinguish herself as a successful businesswoman in the company, but she became the only black female president in a corrugated and shipping supplies business.
 This accomplishment is indeed historical in an industry that is male-driven and dominated in Canada.

 Born in the tranquil village of Windsor Forest, in Grenada, Charlyn came from humble beginnings.
 She migrated to Canada at the age of 18 with an ardent desire to transform her life into something spectacular.

 Regardless of her lack of Canadian work experience, no immigration papers, only a high school diploma, and pungent dialect, did not deter her from reaching the impossible dream of one day becoming a successful entrepreneur.